patacongo/Pascal/README.md

 Language Implementation
 -----------------------

+**What It Is**.
 This Pascal implementation is a traditional, Pascal compiler tool suite with many enhancement for compatibility with modern Pascal usage.
 The tool suit include a compiler, optimizer, linker, lister, and run-time package.
 It targets a 16-bit, emulated stack machine that is implemented as a virtual machine by the run-time logic.

-Refer to the PascalNotes.md file in the docs sub-directory.
+Refer to the PascalNotes.md file in the docs sub-directory for more language-oriented discussion.

+**What It Is Not**.
+This Pascal Implementation would not be the best choice for desk-top application; it does not have a feature set that is as rich as other desk-top Pascal tool suites.
+It's virtual machine would probably not be optimal for the desk-top environement.
+But neither is it a tiny, minimal Pascal tool set.
+Although traditional and not object-based, it is a rather comple Pascal implementation suitable for significant developments.

+**Embedded Pascal**.
+The environment where the Pascal compiler would be a good choice would probably be the embedded environment.
+The run-time builds on the standard C library and expects little more from the hardware platform.
+An RTOS environment or, perhaps, even a bare-metal environment would be a good fit.
+A port to NuttX is provided.

 Configuring Pascal
 ------------------